 How is a Radon Test Performed?

 For the purpose of a real estate transaction a radon testing company is hired to complete the testing.
 Remember, A licensed radon company is the only acceptable type of test for a real estate transaction.
-A radon technician will then go to the property and set up the testing equipment in the lowest living area of the home.
+A radon technician will then go to the property and set up the testing equipment in the different foundation areas as specified by the Illinois testing quality assurance.
 That equipment will then be left at the property for a minimum of 48 hours, at which point a radon technician will return to the property and collect the testing equipment.
 They will then retrieve their readings and report their findings to the buyer or the interested party that hired them.

 There are rules and directions that a radon test must be performed within, they are often referred to as Close House Conditions.
 To have the best, most reliable test it is very important that the closed house conditions be followed.
 Failure to do so can result in voided tests or false positive readings.
 Closed house conditions are very easy to follow in 99% of situations.